DaanWillems/blog-site/content/posts/db-1.md

 ### SSTables and B-Trees

 There are many ways of achieving this.
 Modern databases often use one of two data structures to store data: B-Trees or SSTables.
-While B-Trees are very good at searching through the data quickly, is it complicated to store a B-Tree on disk.
-SSTables excel at writing quickly, but are less optmized for reading.
+While B-Trees are very good at searching through the data quickly, is it inefficient to update a B-Tree stored on disk.
+SSTables excel at writing quickly, but are less optimized for reading.
+However, read speeds can be improved by optimization techniques like bloom filters and indexes.
 SSTables are used to power popular databases like CassandraDB and Lucene (Elasticsearch).
 B-Tree's are often used in relational databases where reading is very important, like PostgresQL and MySQL.
-For this project we will use SStables.
+For this project we will use SSTables.

 ### SSTables
 SSTables work by building a sorted string table on disk.
 When data is written to the database, it is initially stored in an in memory data structure.
 When the in memory data structure reaches a certain size, it is written to disk as an SSTable.
 The SSTable is immutable,and cannot be updated.
-This means mutations on existed records must be written to a new SStable.
-Altered records can be added to a new SStable, deleted records are also added, and tombstoned (marked as deleted).
+This means mutations on existed records must be written to a new SSTable.
+Altered records become new entries with the same key in the memtable, which are later flushed to new SSTables, deleted records also become new entries and are tombstoned (marked as deleted).

 Imagine a key value table written stored on disk.
 It includes a delete